phpzio/translatepress/readme.txt

 == Changelog ==
+= 1.6.0 =
+* Gettext is no longer processed in REST API requests made from admin referer.
+* Don't update gettext machine translation with empty translation.
+* Fixed machine translation codes not being set on first save settings
+* Solved backwards compatibility with Deepl Add-on version 1.0.0
+* We now don't translate gettext into english.
+* Fix: make sure we are not sending gettext non-unique array strings to Automatic Translation
+* Fix: Add default translation engine if not available.
+* Fix: hide Test API key button when machine translation is disabled or when there's not API key saved.

 = 1.5.9 =
 * Add an option to block crawlers from triggering automatic translations
 * Added support for excluding words from automatic translation